unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 <Button Command="{Binding Model.MyCommand}" Content="Execute my command" />
 ```

-In the above example (in the Model), when the button is clicked, the `Given` section will be materialized with the most-recent value of the `CurrentPage` Feed, it will be then evaluated with the predicate provided in the `When` call, and if its value is greater than 0, it will be passed on to `Then`, and `NavigateToPage` will be called with the `CurrentPage` Feed value passed on.
+In the above example (in the Model), when the button is clicked, the `Given` section will be materialized with the most recent value of the `CurrentPage` Feed, it will be then evaluated with the predicate provided in the `When` call, and if its value is greater than 0, it will be passed on to `Then`, and `NavigateToPage` will be called with the `CurrentPage` Feed value passed on.

 > [!IMPORTANT]
 > Commands created using the fluent API will not be generated in the Bindable Proxy Model.
 In order to bind to `MyCommand`, use the Bindable Proxy Model's `Model` property to access the original Model and then the command.